C21 Student Advisory Board

 Elizabeth Stief, '15

-I am a sophomore originally from Milwaukee, Wisconsin, majoring in Accounting and minoring in International Studies with a focus on Ethics and International Social Justice.
+I am a junior originally from Milwaukee, Wisconsin, majoring in Accounting and minoring in International Studies with a focus on Ethics and International Social Justice.
 My interests include running, dancing, and music.
 I am in love with BC and am involved in various groups on campus including 4Boston- a volunteer group, Synergy- BC's premiere hip hop dance company, DOBC- the Dance Organization of Boston College, and the Student Admissions Program.
 I am more than happy to be a new member of the C21 Student Advisory Board and cannot wait to contribute to the amazing Catholic faith presence on the Boston College campus!

 Tim Strakosch '14

-I am a junior in the Carroll School of Management concentrating in Finance and minoring in Philosophy.
+I am a senior in the Carroll School of Management concentrating in Finance and minoring in Philosophy.
 I am from Needham, Massachusetts and have lived there all of my life.
 I have a younger brother who is a freshman at BC and younger sister who is a perspective freshman next year.
 Here at Boston College I am involved in the Student Admissions Program, various intramural sports, the Investment Club and volunteer at Mt.
 Alvernia Elementary School.
 Outside of school I enjoy golfing, fishing and boating in Cape Cod.
 I did not get involved at The Church of the 21st Century Center until the first semester of my Junior year, so it is never too late to get involved!
 C21 has helped me actively practice my faith on campus with peers who share very similar interests.
 All are encouraged to participate!

 Pete Trainor '15

-My name is Pete Trainor and I am a Sophomore in A&S from Beverly, MA.
+My name is Pete Trainor and I am a junior in A&S from Beverly, MA.
 I am a Sociology major with a minor in Management and Leadership.
 Also on campus I am a 4Boston Council Member for the Pine Street Inn homeless shelter, and a member of the Sophomore Leadership Council through the Residence Hall Association.
 I am very excited to begin my work on the Student Advisory Board, and look forward to a great semester planning events.